 Transfers should take place within 10 working days of referral.
 If for exceptional reasons the transfer is unlikely to meet this timeframe, the entry local authority may need to commence arrangements to undertake the initial health assessment (a health plan) as required by the Care Planning, Placement and Case Review (England) Regulations 2010.
 The health plan must cover all of the information set out in Schedule 1, paragraph 1 of the Regulations and feed into the wider care plan.
-Further guidance can be found in the Department for Education and Department of Health, Promoting the health and well-being of looked-after children Statutory guidance for local authorities, clinical commissioning groups and NHS England (2015).
+Further guidance can be found in the Department for Education and Department of Health, Celnical commissioning groups and NHS England (2015).